Meet the Google Weather API: Real time weather for maps

 currentConditionsHistory provides the minimum and maximum temperatures recorded in the past 24 hours.
 These values are commonly shown in weather apps to help users understand the daily variation in temperature.

 Many of Google’s newer APIs are very niche, but they excel at solving the specific problems they’re designed for.
 The Places Insights API is a good example of this.
 It provides the density, distribution, and availability of places within a specified area.
-It's useful to someone looking to set up a new cafe or restaurant, but not to anyone else.
+It's useful if you are trying to find a good location to set up a new cafe or restaurant, but not much else.

-For example, as an avid skier, during the ski season I subscribe to OpenSnow, a website that provides highly accurate snow forecasts.
+Most people don’t pay for weather forecasts, unless there’s a clear financial or practical benefit to making informed decisions based on the weather.
+I’m actually one of the exceptions.
+As an avid skier, I subscribe to OpenSnow during ski season for its highly accurate and specialized snow forecasts.
 Forecasting mountainside snow conditions is notoriously difficult.
 Small changes in wind or elevation can cause huge shifts in local weather - rain on one side of a hill, sun on the other.
 Models often can't resolve these microclimates well enough.
-OpenSnow hires professional weather forecasters who are familiar with the terrain of many ski resorts to analyze computer generated forecasts and use their local knowledge of each ski area to predict how much snow is going to fall and where.
-This is super helpful and worth paying for if you are driving across Utah trying to decide which resort to hit next, or thinking about a last minute flight to Japan to catch the latest storm cycle.
+OpenSnow hires professional weather forecasters who also ski.
+They are familiar with the terrain at many ski resorts, and combine computer generated forecasts with their local knowledge of each ski area to predict how much snow is going to fall and where.
+This is super helpful and worth paying for if you are driving across Utah trying to decide which resort to hit next, or thinking about hopping on a last minute flight to Japan to catch an upcoming storm cycle.

 In my view, unless Google's weather forecasts prove to be noticeably more accurate than existing models, particularly in predicting extreme weather events like atmospheric rivers, heat domes and bomb cyclones, it will be difficult to convince established companies and brands to switch.
-These organizations are already paying for high-quality weather data from trusted vendors they've relied on for years.
-At the same time, attracting startups may also be a challenge, as many are looking for free or extremely low cost API solutions.
+These organizations are already paying for high-quality, industry specific weather data (e.g. most airlines happily pay for high altitude weather data so that they can route planes around storms and turbulence) from trusted vendors they've relied on for years.
+At the same time, attracting startups is not easy either, as many are looking for free or extremely low cost API solutions.

 Next: Part 2: Building a simple weather app with the Google Weather API